 Convivial conservation is inspired by many collectives and individuals doing conservation differently and holistically.
 Several research projects are ongoing to learn from their practices and to support them by providing a vision that unites different struggles in pursuit of a socially and ecologically just conservation.
 The idea is to build on promising examples to develop a general conservation model embodying more convivial principles both within these sites and elsewhere.

-Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, soon to be published by Verso Books.
+Convivial Conservation is inspired by a new book by Bram Büscher and Robert Fletcher, recently published by Verso Books.
 Titled The Conservation Revolution: Radical Ideas for Saving Nature beyond the Anthropocene, it outlines the historical roots and conceptual framework guiding the convivial conservation proposal and CONVIVA research project.
 It will be available in February 2020 here and via other major booksellers.

 Follow us on social media: